pyllyukko/user.js/README.md

 should have some official references to them, so the effect of those settings can be easily verified from Mozilla's documentation.

-Feel free to follow the latests commits [RSS feed](https://github.com/pyllyukko/user.js/commits/master.atom) and other interesting feeds from the [References](#references) section.
+Feel free to follow the latest commits [RSS feed](https://github.com/pyllyukko/user.js/commits/master.atom) and other interesting feeds from the [References](#references) section.

 For more information, see [CONTRIBUTING](https://github.com/pyllyukko/user.js/blob/master/CONTRIBUTING.md)